Here are some figures for you.

 - Set Restrictions: This is fairly straightforward.
 Have a look at your inventory and think about what items might best lend themselves to free shipping (light, high sales volume items for example).
 Then set restrictions across your store accordingly.
 It might also be a strategy that can be used to push slower selling items.

-- Enact Price Increases: A good way of offsetting any additional cost you might suffer by offering free postage is to spread that cost across your whole inventory.
+- Enable Price Increases: A good way of offsetting any additional cost you might suffer by offering free postage is to spread that cost across your whole inventory.
 By making a slight increase to the rest of your stock (and make sure it’s very slight), you’ll be able to cover any extra cost.

 2. Flat rate and table rate shipping